Quilinng/Quilinng/README.md

 My favorite characters are: General Tullius, River Ward, Micah Bell, Tilly Jackson, Haytham Kenway, Wyll, and Romeo: The Admin.

 I like these games: Red Dead Redemption 2, Assassin's Creed 3, Skyrim, Morrowind, Cyberpunk 2077, Baldur's Gate 3, and MCSM.

+I'm not a fan of most major Micah ships, with the mild exception of VanDerBell.
+That being said, I don't really care, but please don't approach me with the intent of SERIOUSLY roleplaying, especially if it includes ships.
+I'm Ok with playful rp!

 Sign my ATA?